tytydraco/yessleep/out/Driving_Through_Hellfire.md

 I'm one of those people that are woken up VERY easily.
 I'm not kidding, a mouse could fart and it'd wake me up.
 So when I felt my eyelids trying to shut, I took full advantage.
 I tuck myself in, get comfortable, and go straight to sleep.

 Now, these next events are questionable, to say the least.
-I still, to this day, have no idea why God showed me what he did...I've even questioned if it was God that showed me this... or if this was the work of the Devil...
+I still, to this day, have no idea why God showed me what he did...
+I've even questioned if it was God that showed me this... or if this was the work of the Devil...

 The very second my eyelids shut, I'm no longer asleep in my cozy bed...